Liberty vs. Eastern Michigan LendingTree Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 - Against the spread, Eastern Michigan is 5-6-0 this season.

-- This season, the Eagles are winless against the spread when entering a game as an underdog of 9.5 points or more.
+- This season, the Eagles are winless ATS when entering a game as an underdog of 9.5 points or more.

-- Eastern Michigan's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Eastern Michigan's games this season have hit the over five times in 11 opportunities (45.5%).

-- Eastern Michigan is 4-3 against the spread and 6-2 overall in games when it records more than 21.7 points.
+- Eastern Michigan is 4-3 against the spread and 6-2 overall when the team records more than 21.7 points.

-- When Eastern Michigan churns out over 315.3 yards, the team is 4-4 against the spread and 6-3 overall.
+- When Eastern Michigan churns out more than 315.3 yards, the team is 4-4 against the spread and 6-3 overall.

-- The Eagles have turned the ball over 13 times this season, three more turnovers than the Flames have forced (10).
+- This season the Eagles have turned the ball over 13 times, three more than the Flames' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.